distributeaid/covid-19-resources-drive-export/README.md

 ## How this project works

+[The GitHub action](.github/workflows/publish.yaml) that runs every hour to export a Google Drive folder to GitHub pages.

+It downloads the folder and passes all Docs trough [a converter](./export-to-markdown.js) to turn them into Markdown (there is some fine tuning involved to remove unwanted elements and clean up HTML).

+It ends up as a bunch of Markdown files in the `export` folder.

 Gatsby is configured in [`gatsby-node.js`](./gatsby-node.js) to collect the markdown files in the `export` folder and turn them into pages.
 In addition the [`static/README.md`](./static/README.md) will be used as the start page.